 Planning a social media calendar

-Planning a social media calendar requires an understanding of your company, your customer, where they are, and what is a realistic output.
+Planning a social media calendar requires an understanding of your company, your customers, where they are, and what is a realistic output.

 With a Storybrand brand script, you can identify where your customers can be found and prioritize which social networks you should focus on.
 It’s good to still experiment with other social networks as there can be exceptions.